 How it works: ‘Preparing to Quit’ sessions

 Over six bespoke sessions, our fully trained Health and Wellbeing Facilitators support groups of employees to prepare to quit, giving them a better chance of making a permanent, sustainable behaviour change.
 We look at key areas such as managing stress and leading a healthier lifestyle, and offer support and techniques to deal with the physical and emotional barriers and challenges that people face when giving up smoking.
 We’re the specialists at supporting people to make lifestyle changes that stick.
-Call Jemma on 0121 456 7820 to book now.
+Call 0121 456 7820 to book now.

 The six ‘preparing to quit’ sessions include: